Esri/arcgis-maps-sdk-java-samples/feature-layers/change-feature-layer-renderer/README.md

 ![](ChangeFeatureLayerRenderer2.png)

 ##How it works##
-To change the Renderer in your FeatureLayer
+To change the `FeatureLayer`'s `Renderer`:

-- Create a ServiceFeatureTable from a URL.
+- Create a `ServiceFeatureTable` from a URL.
-- Create a FeatureLayer from the ServiceFeatureTable.
+- Create a feature layer from the service feature table.
-- Create a new Renderer (in this case, a `SimpleRenderer`).
+- Create a new renderer (in this case, a `SimpleRenderer`).
-- Change the FeatureLayer Renderer using `featureLayer.setRenderer(SimpleRenderer)`.
+- Change the feature layer's renderer using `FeatureLayer.setRenderer(SimpleRenderer)`.

 ##Features##
 - ArcGISMap
+- FeatureLayer
 - MapView
-- FeatureLayer
+- Renderer
 - ServiceFeatureTable
 - SimpleRenderer